bit2swaz/flexbox-landing-page/README.md

-# flexbox-landing-page
-## Flexbox Project — Landing Page Clone
+# Flexbox Project — Landing Page Clone

 ## Overview
 This project is part of The Odin Project curriculum.
 It focuses on building a responsive landing page using HTML and CSS, with an emphasis on Flexbox for layout and alignment.